 Edward Rutledge died in Charleston on January 23, 1800 while he was still Governor and was buried in St. Philip’s Churchyard Cemetery in Charleston, South Carolina.
-His loss was mourned by the people of Charleston and South Carolina, and impressive military and funeral honors were paid to him on the occasion of his death.
-In 1969 an historical marker was installed at the entrance to St. Philip’s Churchyard by the South Carolina Daughters of the Revolution, honoring both Edward Rutledge and Charles Pinckney.
-In 1974 the National Park Service designated St. Philip’s Church a national historical landmark.
+His loss was mourned by the people of Charleston and South Carolina, and impressive military and funeral honors were paid to him on his death.
+In 1969, an historical marker was installed at the entrance to St. Philip’s Churchyard by the South Carolina Daughters of the Revolution, honoring both Edward Rutledge and Charles Pinckney.
+In 1974, the National Park Service designated St. Philip’s Church a national historical landmark.

 In Washington, D.C., near the Washington monument, there is a memorial park celebrating the signers of the Declaration, and one of the 56 granite blocks there is engraved with the name of Edward Rutledge.
 In the Rotunda at the National Archives nearby, Rutledge appears in the mural painting by Barry Faulkner, in the second row, second from the left.
 In the famous painting by John Trumbull, “The Declaration of Independence” in the Rotunda of the U.S. Capitol, Rutledge is shown on the right in a group of three standing delegates, the figure standing on the extreme right.

 - Barthelmas, Della Gray, “The Signers of the Declaration of Independence,” 1997.